 "You know, it's just so kinda odd that the artist and the elements are not in tune," he said.
 The thing is that she's not wailing - she's keeping it within the genre, and she's a good singer."

-Parton featured her cover of "Stairway to Heaven" on her 37th studio album, Halos & Horns, released in 2002.
-The concert above was recorded for her Live and Well live album, released the same year.
+Parton featured her cover of "Stairway to Heaven" on her 37th studio album, the bluegrass collection Halos & Horns, released in 2002.
+The album Halos & Horns also brought us "These Old Bones" and its music video.

 We agree with Plant and approve of this cover because Parton can't do any wrong.
-The country songbird should experiment with covering more iconic songs from other genres because, based on her track record, she'll always knock it out of the park.
+The country songbird should experiment with covering more iconic songs from other genres to her playlists because, based on her track record, she'll always knock it out of the park.